zexuanlu/SIM-CITY/README.md

 	+ Fixes with Person and Person scheduler
 	+ Individual Location GUIs
 	+ Fixes of other code and integration
 	+ Some of PersonAgent
 	+ Upgrade of restaurant4
 	+ GUI radial button upgrade upon right click
+	+ Bank robbery scenario
+	+ Market delivery scenario
+	+ Open and close scenario
+	+ Fixes and debugging
   4. Grant Collins -
 	+ Person Agent
 	+ Person Initialization in Main Class
 	+ CityMap Class
 	+ Global Clock and Locations
 	+ Integration
 	+ Upgrade of restaurant3
+	+ Weekend scenario
+	+ Upgraded restaurant 2
+	+ Traffic light
+	+ Fixes and debugging
   5. Rocky Luo -
 	+ Market
 	+ Market Trucks
 	+ Integration
 	+ Upgrade of restaurant2
+	+ Traffic light
+	+ Helped with images in CityAnimationPanel
+	+ Market delivery fail scenario
   6. Mikhail Bhuta -
-	+ Restaurant Upgrades
-	+ Since he did the restaurant and gui, he only has one interaction diagram and doc
 	+ Person Interaction Panel
 	+ Trace Panel
-	+ Overall gui layout
+	+ All gui panel layout and formatting
 	+ Integration
-	+ Upgrade of restaurant1
+	+ Upgrade of restaurant 1 and 2
+	+ Created images and integrated them for all agent and panel animations
+	+ Some fixes and debugging
+	+ Fixes to panel looks and formatting

-###Issues and Known Bugs
+###Issues and Known Bugs for V1
   + People sometimes do not disappear into buildings
   + People sometimes do not take bus when they should
   + Only 1 upgraded restaurant included, however, A* was implemented